Positively curved Riemannian orbifolds and Alexandrov spaces with circle symmetry in dimension 4: Singularities and positive curvature

 The result then follows from Proposition \ref{p:suspension}. \end{proof}

-In Section \ref{s:twofixedpoints}, we will apply this result in the context of $T^1$ actions on $4$-dimensional spaces satisfying Condition \q{} in order to understand the isotopy type of extremal $\uptheta$-graphs (graphs with two vertices, three edges and no loops, that is, having the shape of the letter $\uptheta$).
+In Section \ref{s:twofixedpoints}, we apply this result in the context of $T^1$ actions on $4$-dimensional spaces satisfying Condition \q{} in order to understand the isotopy type of extremal $\uptheta$-graphs, that is, graphs with two vertices, three edges and no loops, with the shape of the letter $\uptheta$.
 Where the isotropy action at a fixed point $p$ has three components of finite isotropy, Condition \qprime{} at that point implies that $\diam \left( \Sigma_{\bar{p}} \right) \leq \frac{\pi}{4}$, and so the result is applicable.